Retire by stateFigures verified May 31, 2026

 Use the state parks for lakes, trails, and birding

-New Mexico runs a network of state parks that range from desert lakes to mountain canyons, with options for fishing, easy walking, and wildlife watching.
-Several parks sit near Albuquerque and Las Cruces, keeping day trips manageable.
+The state parks run from desert lakes to mountain canyons, with fishing, easy walking, and wildlife watching.
+Several sit near Albuquerque and Las Cruces, so day trips stay short.

 Drought and wildfire are ongoing risks